Economic and Political Overview

 Main Sectors of Industry

 The country’s industrial sector is small and is dependent on imported inputs such as refined oil and heavy equipment.
-A number of supply-side constraints, including insufficient infrastructure, lack of modern technology and corruption hamper productivity.
-The sector contributes to 27.1% of GDP, but employs only 6.5% of the workforce.
+A number of supply-side constraints, including insufficient infrastructure, lack of modern technology, and corruption, hamper productivity.
+The sector contributes to 26.8% of GDP but employs only 7% of the workforce.
 The most important sectors are the processing of agricultural products, the manufacture of light consumer goods and textiles, and the production of beverages, electricity, and cement.
-Most industries are small, local firms with limited manufacturing added value, while the larger industries in the country are predominantly foreign owned.
-In 2022, the industry sector showed a strong recovery following the decline in industrial activity brought on by the pandemic, particularly in construction and manufacturing.
+Most industries are small, local firms with limited manufacturing added value, while the larger industries in the country are predominantly foreign-owned.
+The manufacturing sector as a whole accounts for 16% of GDP (World Bank).

-The services sector in Uganda represents 41.8% of GDP and employs 21.4% of the active population; however it is detached from primary sectors like agriculture and manufacturing, thus lacking the ability to spur economic growth.
+The services sector in Uganda represents 41.7% of GDP and employs 26% of the active population; however, it is detached from primary sectors like agriculture and manufacturing, thus lacking the ability to spur economic growth.
 The ICT sector is one of Uganda’s fastest-growing sectors, recording double-digit growth over the last few years, largely driven by the telecommunications sector.
-In 2022, increased domestic demand boosted the services sector following the negative impacts that were felt during the initial phases of the pandemic, particularly in wholesale and retail trade, real estate, and education.
+Concerning the tourism sector, available data indicates that, for the first time since the COVID-19 pandemic began, international tourist arrivals surpassed the one million mark in 2023, compared to 814,508 in 2022 and 473,085 in 2021.
+This surge in arrivals has led to a record-breaking revenue for the tourism sector, reaching UGX 105 billion in the 12 months leading up to June 2023.

 Breakdown of Economic Activity By Sector Agriculture Industry Services